Tony Robinson (bishop): Early life and education

-Robinson was educated at Bedford Modern School.
-He trained for the priesthood at Salisbury and Wells Theological College.
+Robinson was educated at Bedford Modern School, then an all-boys independent school.
+He trained as a teacher at Bedford College of Higher Education, and then taught maths and computer science in Chelmsford.
+After two years teaching, he left to train for the priesthood at Salisbury and Wells Theological College for the next three years.

 Ordained ministry

 Robinson was made a deacon at Petertide 1982 (27 June) by Brian Masters, Bishop of Fulham, at Christ Church, Southgate, and ordained a priest in 1983.
 His ministry began with a curacy at St Paul's, Tottenham.
 He was then Rural Dean of North Leicester.
 He served as the Archdeacon of Pontefract from 1997 to 2002.

 Episcopal ministry

 Robinson was consecrated to the episcopate on 6 December 2002, by David Hope, Archbishop of York, at York Minster.
 From 2002 until 2014, Robinson was suffragan Bishop of Pontefract in the Diocese of Wakefield.

 In 2014, the Diocese of Leeds was created.
 Upon the dissolution of the Wakefield diocese and the erection of the Leeds diocese, Robinson became area bishop for the Wakefield area.
 His title remained Bishop of Pontefract until that see was translated to Wakefield (i.e. the title changed to Bishop of Wakefield) by Order in Council of 19 March 2015.
 He also provides alternative episcopal oversight under the House of Bishops' Declaration on the Ministry of Bishops and Priests throughout the whole of the Diocese of Leeds.

 Robinson is the patron of Street Angels – Christian Nightlife Initiatives, a post held since 2010.

+On 3 April 2024, it was announced that Robinson intended to retire effective 31 August.